octogo/log/README.md

 ### Redaction

-Sometimes it can become desireable to redact certain parts of the log-messages, because they would perhaps disclose secrets.
+Sometimes it is desireable to redact certain parts of the log-messages, because they would perhaps disclose secrets.
-If a value that gets logged satisfies the `log.Redactor` interface, the contents of its `Redacted()` function will be logged instead of its native string representation.
+If a logged value satisfies the `log.Redactor` interface, the return-value of its `Redacted()` function will be logged instead of its native string representation.

 ```go